-At Anchorsholme Academy, we encourage children to be confident and help them to develop their interpersonal, social and communication skills.
+We encourage children to be confident and help them to develop their interpersonal, social and communication skills.
 A happy, healthy, confident child is a child who will find it easier to learn.
 We encourage children to talk about experiences and attitudes and prepare them with the knowledge and skills they need for the future.
-We want children to ask questions about themselves and others curiously and work collaboratively with their friends and peers.
+We want children to ask questions about themselves and others curiously and work collaboratively with their peers.